strangerstudios/paid-memberships-pro/readme.txt

 4. Offer Membership Discounts with specific price rules (restricted by level, unique pricing for each level, # of uses, expiration date.)

 == Changelog ==
+= 1.7.14.3 =
+* BUG: Fixed issue where pmpro_next_payment() would return a 0 timestamp instead of false when there is no previous order.
+(Thanks, Thomas Sjolshagen)
+* ENAHNCEMENT: Added getSubscriptionStatus() to Authorize.net gateway class.
+Also fixed up some of the logic around checking the gateway environment.

 = 1.7.14.2 =
 * BUG: Removed the debug call to d($...) that was left in preheaders/checkout.php and would show up when checkout forms were submitted with empty fields.
 (Thanks, Nicolas)